rohitaryal/imageGO/README.md

 ## Disclaimer

+Bare minimum effort has been put into this project as this is just re-writing.
+For better support please use [imagefx-api](https://github.com/rohitaryal/imageFX-api)
 This project demonstrates usage of Google's private API but is not affiliated with Google.
 Use at your own risk.